-This collection of ramblings has been dragged together to reflect my love of art, crafts and both sweet and savoury cooking – hence the name which is meant to represent all these areas.
-I’ve hopefully moulded Ink Sugar Spice to have something for most who wander by, but it’s particularly going to suit anyone who is a little creative, quirky, inquisitive and who likes to play with their food.
+This website reflects my equal love of art, crafts and both sweet and savoury cooking.
+Hence the name ‘Ink, Sugar & Spice’, which is meant to represent all these areas.
+It’s a website I’ve tried to target to anyone who, like me, is a little creative, quirky, inquisitive and who likes to play with their food.

 - Making ricotta at home (and ways to flavour, infuse or enrich)

 - Various fruit curds – lemon, hedgerow fruits, orange

 - Hot water pastry and wild boar hand raised pie (and Tudor rose decoration)